univention/ucsschool-id-connector/docs/admin.rst

 =============

 Now that everything is installed, let's configure the setups.
-We configure the receiving system first, because we need auth credentials used on the receiving system later on on the sending system.
+We configure the receiving system first, because we need auth credentials used on the receiving system later on the sending system.

 Configure receiving system - HTTP-API (|KLV|)
 ---------------------------------------------

-You need to install and configure the |KLV| api.
+You need to install and configure the |KLV| API.
 This is documented in the `Kelvin documentation <https://docs.software-univention.de/ucsschool-kelvin-rest-api/>`_.

 We assume that you have a current version of |KLV| installed after reading the documentation.